 There are many resources to learn Pine.
 These are the most important.
 While you will not begin by reading the Reference Manual, it’s important to know where it is.
 The Quickstart Guide is a good place to start and branch out to key areas of the User Manual.

-pine introduction tradingviewwill turn up a few others.
+pine introduction tradingviewwill also turn up a few videos.

 Pine is a specialized language used to write scripts that can take two very different forms: studies (a.k.a. indicators, as we will name them) or backtesting strategies.
 Indicators are used to show graphic information on a chart or in an indicator Pane.
 If you wish to write a MACD indicator in Pine, you do that by creating a script using the